It Wasn't Me: Background

 The lyrics of "It Wasn't Me" depict one man asking his friend what to do after his girlfriend catches him having sex with another woman.
-His friend's advice is to deny everything, despite clear evidence to the contrary, with the phrase "It wasn't me."
-Ultimately, the narrator says that the advice "makes no sense at all".
+His friend's advice is to deny everything, despite clear evidence to the contrary, with the phrase "It wasn't me".
+Ultimately, the narrator says that the advice "makes no sense at all" and decides to confess and apologize.
 It is written in the key of C major.

-The song was inspired by a bit called "No Loyal Men," performed by Eddie Murphy in his comedy special Raw (1987).
-In an interview in February 2016, Shaggy acknowledged similarities with the War song "Smile Happy".
-The connection is further supported by Liam Payne's debut single of 2017, "Strip That Down", itself based on "It Wasn't Me", which credited both Shaggy (as Orville Burrell) and members of War as co-songwriters.
+The song was inspired by a bit called "No Loyal Men", performed by Eddie Murphy in his comedy special Raw (1987).
+In an interview in February 2016, Shaggy acknowledged an interpolation of the War song "Smile Happy".
+The connection is further supported by two later songs that are based on "It Wasn't Me": British singer Liam Payne's 2017 debut single "Strip That Down" (featuring Quavo) from his album LP1, which interpolates the song, and the 2019 song "China" by Puerto Rican rappers Anuel AA and Daddy Yankee and Colombian singer Karol G with Puerto Rican singer Ozuna and Colombian singer J Balvin from the album Emmanuel, which samples the song.
+Both of these songs credited Shaggy (as Orville Burrell), the others writers of "It Wasn't Me", and members of War (despite their song not appearing on either track) as co-songwriters.

 The clean version of the song replaces the lyric "Picture this: we were both butt-naked banging on the bathroom floor" with "Picture this: we were both caught making love on the bathroom floor" and "Saw me banging on the sofa" with "Saw me kissing on the sofa".

 "It Wasn't Me" was originally never intended to be released as a single.
-Before the original version of Hot Shot was released in August 2000, Hawaiian DJ Pablo Sato downloaded the album from "a Napster like MP3 site he won't name" and discovered that "It Wasn't Me" was "the album's standout cut."
+Before the original version of Hot Shot was released in August 2000, Hawaiian DJ Pablo Sato downloaded the album from "a Napster like MP3 site he won't name" and discovered that "It Wasn't Me" was "the album's standout cut".
 He played the song on American radio the next day, and in an interview, claimed, "The phone lines lit up right away.
 Within a couple of days, it was our number-one requested song."
 The song was released to radio on 7 November 2000, then was given a retail release on 6 February 2001 following its airplay success.